showq/vimrc/README.md

 # The Ultimate vimrc

-Over the last 8 years I have used and tweaked Vim.
-This is my Ultimate vimrc.

 There are two versions:
 * **Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a great basic setup
 * **Awesome**: This includes a ton of useful plugins, color schemes and configurations

 I would of course recommend using the awesome version.

-## How to install the Basic version?
-The basic version is basically just one file and no plugins.
-You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).

-This is useful to install on remote servers where you don't need many plugins and you don't do many edits.

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
-	sh ~/.vim_runtime/install_basic_vimrc.sh

-## How to install the Awesome version?
-The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
-To install it simply do following:

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
-	sh ~/.vim_runtime/install_awesome_vimrc.sh

-## How to install on Windows?

-Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
-No special instructions needed ;-)

 ## How to update to latest version?